On the spread of random graphs: with fixed.

-Next, for $v \in D$, let $D(v)$ be the component of $D$ containing $v$ and let $u=u(v)$ be the vertex of $F$ decorated with $D(v)$ and with $f(u)$ maximal subject to this (with ties broken arbitrarily).
+Next, for $w \in V(D)$, let $D^w$ be the component of $D$ containing $w$ and fix an arbitrary vertex $u^w$ of $F$ that is decorated with $D^w$.
 By (DE3), for any set $S \subseteq V(F)$ with $|S|\le s$, the total number of components that decorate $S$ is at most $s/\alpha$.
 It then follows from \eqref{t2c} that